 Scarpa is a well Known Italian boot maker that have been producing quality footwear since the 1930s.
-I picked a pair of their ‘Grand Dru GTX’ at the start of my 2017 season and worn them extensively throughout 2017 and 2018.
+I picked a pair of their ‘Grand Dru GTX’ nearly 4 months ago and have not taken them off since.

 These are a stiff mountain boot, no doubt about that.
 If you are hunting bush and lower country I would not recommend these.
-But if you are used to a stiffer boot and spend most of your time hunting in the rocks and steep country these are definitely worth a look.
+But if you are used to a stiffer boot and spend most of your time hunting Tahr and Chamois this boot is definitely worth a look.

 Owner/Operator of Hard Yards Hunting.
 Mountain hunting, especially for Tahr is my true passion and I spend as much time as I can in the hills.
 When I'm not guiding I am usually hunting for my self or testing gear.